anonymous-interviewee/lztechtest/README.md

 What I didn't do due to the aforementioned constraints :
 1. "The end user should be able to enter the card data manually, one row at a time".
 I with posting the csv.
 2. Validation of any sort.
 3. Write tests for the bean in the *.models package.
+I only wrote one for the controller.

 #Instructions
 Running this is pretty clear, clone the repository and then:
 1. `mvn clean install`
 2. `java -jar target/runnable-artifact.jar`
+3. Navigate to `localhost:8080` chose file and submit.

 This appears to run the application in an embedded tomcat server.
 For a Web Application Resource it should be sufficient to change the packaging to WAR in the pom file.